awsdocs/amazon-aurora-user-guide/doc_source/aurora-replicas-adding.md

 1. In the navigation pane, choose **Databases**, and then select the DB cluster where you want to add the new DB instance\.

+1. Make sure that both the cluster and the primary instance are in the **Available** state\.
+If the DB cluster or the primary instance are in a transitional state such as **Creating**, you can't add a replica\.

+    If the cluster doesn't have a primary instance, create one using the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI command\.
+This situation can arise if you used the CLI to restore a DB cluster snapshot and then view the cluster in the AWS Management Console\.

 1. For **Actions**, choose **Add reader**\.

    The **Add reader** page appears\.